Super Nintendo World

-(officially capitalised as SUPER NINTENDO WORLD) is a themed area at Universal Studios Japan and Universal Studios Hollywood and under construction at Universal Studios Singapore and the upcoming Universal's Epic Universe at Universal Orlando Resort.
-A result of a partnership between Nintendo and Universal Destinations & Experiences, the area is based on Nintendo video game franchises, primarily the Mario franchise and its various sub-series.
+(stylized in all caps) is a themed area at Universal Studios Japan, Universal Studios Hollywood and Universal Epic Universe, with a future area under construction at Universal Studios Singapore.
+A result of a partnership between Nintendo and Universal Destinations & Experiences, the area is based on Nintendo video game franchises, primarily the Mario and Donkey Kong franchises.

-A creative partnership between Nintendo and Universal was first announced in May 2015, with construction of a dedicated Nintendo-themed area confirmed for Universal Studios Japan and both American locations the following year.
+The partnership between Nintendo and Universal was announced in May 2015.
+The construction of a Nintendo-themed area for Universal Studios Japan and both American locations was announced the following year.
 Construction began on the Universal Studios Japan area in June 2017.
-Following several delays due to the COVID-19 pandemic the land had its grand opening at Universal Studios Japan on March 18, 2021.
-The Universal Studios Hollywood location held its grand opening on February 17, 2023.
-Mario creator Shigeru Miyamoto was heavily involved in the design and construction of the land and its attractions.
+Following several delays due to the COVID-19 pandemic, the area opened at Universal Studios Japan on March 18, 2021.
+The Universal Studios Hollywood location opened on February 17, 2023, and the Epic Universe version opened along with the rest of the park on May 22, 2025.
+Mario creator Shigeru Miyamoto was heavily involved in the design of the area and attractions.

 History

-Following several years of declining gaming revenue and console market share, Nintendo sought avenues to leverage and develop its intellectual properties, entering into a theme park partnership with Universal Parks & Resorts.
+Following several years of declining gaming revenue and console market share, Nintendo sought avenues to leverage and develop its intellectual properties, entering into a theme park partnership with Universal Destinations & Experiences.
 The partnership, announced in May 2015 and detailed the next year, would use Mario and other Nintendo franchises as themes in the dedicated areas of Universal theme parks.
 The ¥40 billion ($351 million U.S.) collaboration built for Universal Studios Japan in Osaka is similar in scale to Universal's investment in the Harry Potter franchise.
 An interview video that previewed objects being constructed for the land was uploaded on November 29, 2016.
+Later that day, Universal announced that Super Nintendo World areas would also be built at both American Universal locations in Hollywood and Florida.
 The first concept image of Japan's iteration of the area was then unveiled on December 12, 2016.

-Construction on the land at Universal Studios Japan began in June 2017 with a groundbreaking ceremony.
+Construction on the land at Universal Studios Japan began in June 2017 with a groundbreaking ceremony, while construction on the land at Universal Studios Hollywood began in early 2019.
 Following months of leaked information and patents, photographs of Universal Creative's scale model for the Japan iteration of the area were leaked on July 8, 2019.
-On January 13, 2020, Universal unveiled the interactive Power-Up Bands and released a music video on YouTube for the upcoming land, using the song "We Are Born to Play" by Galantis ft.
-Charli XCX.
+On January 13, 2020, Universal unveiled the interactive Power-Up Bands and released a music video on YouTube for the upcoming land, using the song "We Are Born to Play" by Galantis & Charli XCX.
 The land's opening was initially planned for completion before the 2020 Summer Olympics, but was delayed due to the COVID-19 pandemic.
-On December 18, 2020, a Nintendo Direct about the land went live on Nintendo's official YouTube channel, featuring Mario creator Shigeru Miyamoto hosting a tour around a small fraction of the land.
-On December 26, 2020, the land soft-opened to limited previews for Universal Studios Japan annual passholders.
+On December 18, a Nintendo Direct about the land went live on Nintendo's official YouTube channel, featuring Mario creator Shigeru Miyamoto hosting a tour around a small fraction of the land.
+On December 26, the land soft-opened to limited previews for Universal Studios Japan annual passholders.